yinxiangshi/SMAPI/docs/technical/smapi.md

 flag | purpose
 ---- | -------
 `SMAPI_FOR_WINDOWS` | Whether SMAPI is being compiled for Windows; if not set, the code assumes Linux/macOS.
 Set automatically in `common.targets`.
-`SMAPI_DEPRECATED`  | Whether to include deprecated code in the build.

 ## Compile from source code
 ### Main project